Cilex/console-service-provider/README.md

 ### Cilex

-Until Pimple and Cilex both support Pimple Service Providers, Cilex requires a proxy Cilex Service Provider to use the Console Service Provider.

-Cilex is a special case.
 The Console Service Provider is baked into the Cilex Application itself so there is no need to register it manually.

 ```php
 <?php